Improve your work

 Introduce your book or document

-~ Say why you wrote it, outline the context and the content.
-Compare it with similar books, advise how readers could use it (e.g. as a field guide), and introduce multiple authors.
+~ Introduce multiple authors, acknowledge other contributors.
+Say why you wrote it, outline the content, and put it in context.
+Compare it with similar books, and advise how readers could use it (e.g. as a field guide).

-For deeper improvements, use spelling and grammar checkers, readability scores, guides to better style, and more
+For improvements down to the sentence level, use these spelling and grammar checkers, readability measures, guides to better style, and more.

 Automatically checks your text as soon as you paste it.
 Also does web pages and .pdf’s.
 Offers bulk processing with a Premium account.

 Online-Utility.org Highly recommended